GalBM/Disaster-Response-Pipeline-Project/README.md

 in the next project I create an we program using ML which classifiy disaster events text to emergency events furthermore, I experience using ML and data analysis pipeline

+the importnace of the project is in the classifing big data of emegency calling and classify it to the apropiate target  , it can save time resource and life

 ## Installation
 he used libraries are:
 pandas